 Clinicians could monitor their patient’s progress as well as set triggers so they know when patients need extra support.

 - The winner in each category will receive a grant of $8000.

 - The runner up in each category will receive a grant of $2000.

-- The winning clinicians will receive registration to the 2018 HiNZ conference (valued at over $1300 each)
+- All four finalists will receive free registration to the 2017 HiNZ conference, valued at more than $1300 each.

 Finalists could use their grant to further develop their product, conduct more research, carry out a site visit or attend a relevant conference.